logicmonitor/k8s-argus/README.md

   <a href="https://github.com/logicmonitor/k8s-argus/releases/latest"><img alt="GitHub (pre-)release" src="https://img.shields.io/github/release/logicmonitor/argus/all.svg?style=flat-square"></a>
 </p>

+> **Note:** Argus is a community driven project.
+LogicMonitor support will not assist in any issues related to Argus.

 **Argus** is a tool for monitoring Kubernetes with [LogicMonitor](https://www.logicmonitor.com).
 Some of the key features of Argus are:
+-   **Automated Device Group Management:** Leverages Kubernetes events to provide real-time accuracy of a cluster's resources in LogicMonitor, and organizes them by resource type and namespace in the [Device Tree](https://www.logicmonitor.com/support/devices/devices-page-overview/navigating-devices/).
 -   **Automated Device Management:** Discovers etcd members, cluster nodes, services, and pods, and automates the management of their lifecylce as [Devices](https://www.logicmonitor.com/support/devices/) in LogicMonitor.
 -   **Automated Device Property Management:** Discovers Kubernetes resource metadata and maps them to [Device Properties](https://www.logicmonitor.com/support/devices/adding-managing-devices/device-properties/).
--   **Automated Device Tree Management:** Leverages Kubernetes events to provide real-time accuracy of a cluster's resources in LogicMonitor, and organizes them by resource type and namespace in the [Device Tree](https://www.logicmonitor.com/support/devices/devices-page-overview/navigating-devices/).

 See the [documentation](https://logicmonitor.github.io/k8s-argus) to discover more about Argus.
-> **Note:** Argus is a community driven project.
-LogicMonitor support will not assist in any issues related to Argus.

 Developing Argus
 ----------------